Our philosophy

 Source of trends

-Global monetary policy cycles, inflation and deflation regimes, energy and commodity supply shocks, geopolitical capital flows, and currency realignments - broad macro forces that move entire asset classes
+Global monetary policy cycles, inflation/deflation regimes, commodity supply shocks, geopolitical capital flows, and currency realignments—broad forces that move entire asset classes

 When it activates

-Powerfully in specific macro regimes - dormant in between
+Powerful in specific macro regimes; dormant in between

-Designed to remain active across environments – micro trends do not depend on macro regime shifts
+Designed to stay active across environments – micro trends do not depend on macro regime shifts

 Drawdown duration

-Multi-year underwater periods when macro regimes reverse - duration, not just depth, is the real challenge
+Multi-year underwater periods when regimes reverse; duration, not just depth, is the real challenge

 Investor ownability

-Dormancy, multi-year drawdowns, and opaque drivers combine to make this exceptionally difficult for many clients to stay invested through
+Dormancy, multi-year drawdowns, and opaque drivers make this exceptionally hard for many clients to stay invested

-Designed around the conditions that make a strategy holdable - shorter difficult periods, a consistent story, and historically higher absolute returns have reduced the opportunity cost of owning it
+Built for holdability—shorter difficult periods, a clear story, and historically higher absolute returns reduce the opportunity cost of owning it

 The Proof